-The FEC has identified several external risks in its deliberations over the past several years, including: (1) the economy and potential economic downturns, (2) the impact of inflation on expense control, (3) uncertainty in investment markets, and (4) Federal and State tax and student aid policy.
+The FEC has identified several external risks in its deliberations over the past several years, including: (1) the economy and potential economic downturns, (2) reduction in the Tax Equivalency Payments (TEP) associated with changing economic conditions, (3) the impact of inflation on expense control, (4) uncertainty in investment markets, and (5) Federal and State tax and student aid policy.
 Each of these forces beyond the control of Cooper Union could have a substantial impact on Cooper Union's financial condition and might adversely affect the institution's timetable for a return to full-tuition scholarships.
 We believe, however, that the guardrails in the Board's Plan, if faithfully invoked and enforced, should provide adequate coverage for these issues as they occur.
-Support for this conclusion can be found in Cooper Union's management of the safety, academic programming, and financial challenges presented by the COVID-19 Pandemic and this past year's decline in the investment market and dramatic increase in inflation, which demonstrated the resilience of the goals and guardrails the Board has put in place.
+Support for this conclusion can be found in Cooper Union's management of the safety, academic programming, and financial challenges presented over the past several years by the COVID-19 Pandemic, the volatility of the investment markets, and increase in inflation, which demonstrated the resilience of the goals and guardrails the Board has put in place.

-Added to the risks presented by the pandemic and economic downturn this year, Cooper Union is now subject to an endowment tax on invested balances if certain conditions are met.
+Added to the risks presented by the pandemic and economic downturn, Cooper Union is subject to an endowment tax on invested balances if certain conditions are met.
 This tax did not exist when the Plan was approved.
 In 2021 this tax was \$1.1 million and was recorded as a reduction in investment return.
-In 2022, Cooper Union was not subject to the tax, but potentially could be in future years.
+In 2022 and 2023, Cooper Union was not subject to the tax, but potentially could be in future years.